BenjaGross/BenjaGross.github.io/source/_posts/2016-02-22-about-trie-ing-part-2.markdown

 end
 ```

-The first thing we do after isolating the characters in the argument string is to set up a variable `pointer`. `pointer` starts off set to the current state of `self.tree` (starting with `{}`).
+The first thing we do after isolating the characters in the argument string is to set up a variable `pointer`. `pointer` is set to the current state of `self.tree` (starting with `{}`).
 Then in the next line we loop through all but the last character in our characters array.
-For each character we set our pointer to the return value when we try to access that character of our pointer.
-If that character is in our `tree` in that position, the pointer will move to the the value of that key and if that character is not present at that level of the tree then pointer will be moved to the empty array that is created and we can move on to the next value.
+For each character we set our pointer to the return value of that key.
+If that character is in our `tree` in that position, the pointer will move to the the value of that key and if that character is not present at that level of the tree then an empty hash will be created as the value and pointer will be moved to that hash, in which the next character of the string will be nested.

-After all but the last characters are added we add the last character followed by a bool `true`.
-We will later use this `true` to signify that this is the end of a word in our `trie`
+After all but the last characters are added we add the last character followed by the key `true`.
+We will later use this `true` to check that we have reached the end of a word in our `trie`.

 #### Finding Matches